-The Secretariat-General is the main service of the President and closely coordinates its work with the other presidential services and the central services which, together with the Secretariat-General, ensure the smooth operation of the institution.
-In agreement with the President, the Secretariat-General also provides advice and support to the Vice-Presidents in the performance of their role as deputies of the President and coordinators of Groups of Commissioners and Project Teams, as set up by the President.
+The Secretariat-General is the service of the President and closely coordinates its work with the other presidential and central services, which together ensure the smooth functioning of the institution.
+In particular, the Secretariat-General:

-- defines the Commission’s strategic objectives and priorities and shapes cross-cutting policies;
+- designs the Commission’s strategic objectives and operational priorities and shapes crosscutting policies;

-- coordinates, facilitates, advises and arbitrates, so as to ensure the coherence, quality and delivery of policy, legislation and operations across policy areas and Commission departments, in line with the better regulation principles and evidence-based policy making;
+- coordinates, facilitates, advises and arbitrates, so as to ensure the coherence, quality and timely delivery of policy, legislation and operations across policy areas and departments, in line with the principles of better regulation and evidence-based policy making;

-- facilitates the smooth running of the Commission through planning and programming and operation of an efficient and modern registry;
+- facilitates the smooth running of the Commission’s decision-making processes through the operation of an efficient and modern registry;

-- acts as the Commission’s interface with the other European institutions, national Parliaments and non-governmental organisations and entities;
+- acts as the interface between the Commission and the other European institutions, bodies, national Parliaments and non-governmental organisations and entities;

 - supports the President of the Commission as member of the European Council and participant in Leaders’ meetings and other informal summits;

-- fosters the Commission’s institutional competences, good governance and the development of a service-oriented, modern, transparent and responsible EU administration which works to highest standards of ethics and integrity.
+- fosters the Commission’s institutional competences, good governance and the development of a modern, service-oriented, transparent and responsible EU administration that works to the highest standards of ethics and integrity.